Last revised: November 14, 2017

 Rowling’s Harry Potter Saga might be seen as a modern version of ancient Hebrew apocalyptic.
 She uses a fantasy genre with rich symbolism to portray present political realities.
 The chief villain, Lord Voldemort, reminds readers of an Adolf Hitler or Joseph Stalin — or the current rise of authoritarian leaders who aspire to power through fear-mongering, scapegoat-driven divisiveness, propaganda (“alternate fact” universes), and brutal violence.
 Rowling’s symbolism also comes from a long tradition of literary convention.
 In Revelation it was the symbolism of the apocalyptic genre; for Rowling it was primarily the symbolism of medieval Christian alchemy as adapted/adopted in a long-line of British literature.
 (For more on Rowling’s extensive use of Christian alchemy, see the works of John Granger in this Harry Potter Bibliography, especially Unlocking Harry Potter.)

 This is a bit more ‘out there,’ but I’d like to suggest the Gospel of Matthew as the Gospel that most imbibes the literary genre of Hebrew apocalyptic.
 The figures in Matthew’s “Parables of Judgment” are most exaggerated and gargoyle-like, such as the king in the Parable of King’s Son’s Wedding Banquet.
 Even the ‘historical’ figures act in ways that are gruesome and chilling, like Herod’s Slaughter of the Innocents.
 Matthew also uses apocalyptic phrases, like, “thrown into the outer darkness, where there will be weeping and gnashing of teeth.”
 Matthew’s Jesus leads the Gospels in claiming the designation of “Son of Man” from Daniel 7, especially in his final apocalyptic parable of the sheep and goats (Matt.
 25:31-46; see Christ the King A for more on the “Son of Man”).
+The Gospel of Matthew both paints the grimmest picture of the evil that faces us while also urging us to remain faithful to nonviolent resistance that suffers the violence rather than return it — “From the days of John the Baptist until now the kingdom of heaven has suffered violence, and the violent take it by force” (Matt.
+11:12).

 But while Rowling’s Harry Potter Saga, the Book of Revelation, and the Gospel of Matthew all share in portraying ‘apocalyptic’ violence, I submit that all three also share in the Christian Gospel’s faith in the power of love as the only power in this world capable of ultimately standing against such hideous human violence.
 They all invert the world of imperialistic culture to elevate the outcast and the seemingly least powerful.